-- a) Direct vehicular access to The Northern Road is not permitted. - b) Lots that front The Northern Road and are south of District Park 3 are to face an internal perimeter road.
-The perimeter road is separated from The Northern Road / Transport for NSW boundary by a landscape buffer of around 10m wide as shown in Figure E7.92. - c) Lots adjacent to The Northern Road and north of District Park 3 provide an interface with earthworks, mounds and a landscape buffer of around 10m wide to create a substantial screen to control views from and to The Northern Road.
-Access to these lots will be via the internal road network. - d) Species selection and planting along The Northern Road and within the landscape buffer must consider existing overhead electricity infrastructure.
+- a) Direct vehicular access to The Northern Road is not permitted. - b) Lots that front The Northern Road are to face an internal perimeter road.
+The perimeter road is separated from The Northern Road / Transport for NSW boundary by a landscape buffer of around 10m wide as shown in Figure E7.X

-Figure E7.92 Cross Section of Lots fronting The Northern Road, Internal Perimeter Road and The Northern Road roadreserve.
+Figure E7.X Cross Section of Lots fronting The Northern Road, Internal Perimeter Road and The Northern Road road reserve.

-2. Chain-O-Ponds Road Interface Frontage Lots
+2. Chain-O-Ponds Road Frontage Lots